Jacob Meyers Player Props: Astros vs. Twins

 - Meyers is batting .248 with seven doubles, a triple, four home runs and 12 walks.

-- In 61.5% of his 39 games this season, Meyers has picked up at least one hit.
-He's also had nine multi-hit games.
+- In 61.5% of his games this season (24 of 39), Meyers has picked up at least one hit, and in nine of those games (23.1%) he recorded at least two.

-- Meyers has driven in a run in 10 games this year (25.6%), including five games with more than one RBI (12.8%).
-He has also driven home three or more of his team's runs in two contests.
+- Meyers has picked up an RBI in 25.6% of his games this year, with two or more RBI in 12.8% of his games.
+He has also plated three or more runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.